Devographics/locale-de-DE/README.md

 ## Joining Translation Teams

-It's recommended you join the [translation team](https://github.com/orgs/StateOfJS/teams/translators/teams) for the language you want to translate.
+It's recommended you join the [translation team](https://github.com/orgs/Devographics/teams) for the language you want to translate.
+In our case it is [de-DE](https://github.com/orgs/Devographics/teams/de-de).

 ## Local Development